 Join us in Van, Texas for a special WLS:MP course hosted entirely outdoors!
 This course will cover the standard AWLS curriculum, plus provide access to an amazing outdoor venue for your practical skills and scenarios.
 After class, escape to the wonderful recreation Van has to offer, including wildlife reserves, horse racing, museums, and more!

-To learn more about Crossed Arrows Training Site, click here!
+To learn more about Crossed Arrows Training Site and surrounding area, click here!

 The materials below above are covered via online and in person didactic lecture, small group discussion, practical skills sessions, and live scenarios.
 Each topic will describe pathology, treatment, prevention, and provide evacuation guidelines necessary for high quality patient care.
 This curriculum is continually reviewed for best practice and the most up to date guidelines.

 The WLS:MP curriculum consists of:

 This course is the first to offer nursing specific credit through the University of Texas Tyler School of Nursing.
 This is an exciting opportunity for nurses, as ACCME credit does not always apply to state nursing credits.
 This course is by nurses, for nurses, and available for no additional charge.
 Please note that the CME credit hours differ for traditional in-person courses and hybrid courses.